kyma-project/api-gateway/docs/api-rule-cr.md

 ## Sample custom resource

 This is a sample custom resource (CR) that the API Gateway Controller listens for to expose a service.
-The following example has the **rules** section specified which makes the API Gateway Controller create an Oathkeeper Access Rule for the service.
+The following example has the **rules** section specified which makes API Gateway Controller create an Oathkeeper Access Rule for the service.

 <div tabs name="api-rule" group="sample-cr">
   <details>